 After cooking the cauliflower is then added to the pan with a mixture of butter, shallots, Pineapple Gourmet Hot Sauce and cashews.
 The mixture is then cooked for a few minutes or until all flavors are bound together.

-I added my pineapple hot sauce to the recipe because I thought the flavor or the fruits and peppers would have given the cauliflower a nice aroma and taste.
+I added Noubess Hot and Spicy Pineapple Sauce to the recipe because I thought the flavor or the fruits and peppers would have given the cauliflower a nice aroma and taste.
 I was right!
 By the way, the lemon juice also adds a nice tangy flavor.
 Don’t skip it.

 This recipe makes an excellent side dish.
 And if you are a vegan, it is even better because you can eat it by itself.
 Honestly, you won’t miss having meat or poultry